 Elements of three-dimensional design; forming, fabrication, and joining of various materials: use of hand and power tools.
 Prerequisite: SAR120.
 Spring semester.
 3 credits.
 Fee.

 Black and White Photography (SAR 135)

 Introduction to the camera, film developing, enlargement, and printing; emphasis on developing skills to produce the “classic "print.
-Satisifies the Artistic Expression requirement of the Liberal Arts Curriculum.
+Satisfies the Artistic Expression requirement of the Liberal Arts Curriculum.
 Fall and spring semesters.
 3 credits.
 Fee.

 Digital Imaging I (SAR 180)

 Study of theory and hands-on application of digital image creation and manipulation.
 Emphasis on the study of Adobe Photoshop software.
-Satisifies the Artistic Expression requirement of the Liberal Arts Curriculum.
+Satisfies the Artistic Expression requirement of the Liberal Arts Curriculum.
 Spring semester; fall, spring, and summer ADP sessions.
 3-4 credits.
 Fee.